 The main thing was to enjoy the trip.
 I needed an idea of why I was here and what I meant to do.
 When you think of going to Europe, you want to feel like you have a purpose.
 You do not want to be swallowed up by history.
 ABBA was my reason for being here!
 My original plan was to wait for Benny & Bjorn's Kristina musical, but I decided to go on.

-Stockholm is difficult, split up into islands.
+Stockholm is difficult, broken up into islands.
 Streets twist and turn!
 Maps and signs are useless unless you speak Swedish.
 On the street, the hair of the Swedes is more golden than blonde.
 It shines!
 I realized that humans are shaped by latitude.
 Svenska flickor are bicyclers, sturdy and robust!
+White boats decorate the harbor.
 The archipelago reaches 40 miles into the Baltic Sea.
-White boats decorate the harbor.

 The Swedes are friendly and met me halfway.
 I mingled, talked about ABBA and picked up the language.
 I ate Swedish food: sill herring.
 The smorgasbord is traditionally around Christmas.
 McDonald's are common!